j-c-fstk-dev/finecoding/README.md

     -   Go to **Firestore Database** and create a new database in production mode.

 4.  **Configure Environment Variables**
-    -   Create a `.env` file in the root of your project by copying the example file:
+    -   Create a `.env.local` file in the root of your project by copying from `.env.example` if it exists, or creating a new one.
         ```sh
-        cp .env.example .env
+        cp .env.example .env.local # if .env.example exists
         ```
-    -   Open your new `.env` file and fill in the required variables.
+    -   Open your new `.env.local` file and fill in the required variables.
 You can find your Firebase project credentials in your Firebase project settings.
     -   You will also need a `GOOGLE_API_KEY` for Genkit.
 You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    -   For newsletter features, you will need `RESEND_API_KEY`, `ADMIN_EMAIL`, `BEEHIIV_API_KEY`, and `BEEHIIV_PUBLICATION_ID`.

 ---